google/ground-platform/README.md

 # Ground Platform

-Ground is an open source, map-centric data collection platform for occasionally connected devices.
+Ground is an open-source, map-first data collection and analysis platform built to seamlessly connect the offline world with cloud-based storage and computation.
+The platform consists of a web app for data management and an Android app for offline data collection.
+Our goal is to provide a "just right" data collection solution that meets the needs of community organizers, conservationists, humanitarian workers, and researchers addressing some of today's most pressing issues.

-This is not an officially supported Google product, and it is currently under development on best-effort basis.
-Please check back periodically for updates.
+**Note:** Ground is not an officially supported Google product, and is developed on a best-effort basis.

 You can learn more about Ground on the [project website](https://google.github.io/ground-platform).